Politics (Aristotle): Book I

-He criticizes income based upon trade and upon interest, saying that those who become avaricious do so because they forget that money merely symbolizes wealth without being wealth and "contrary to nature" on interest because it increases by itself not through exchange.
+He criticizes income based upon trade and upon interest, saying that those who become avaricious do so because they forget that money merely symbolizes wealth without being wealth, and that interest is "contrary to nature" because it increases by itself not through exchange.

 Book I concludes with Aristotle's assertion that the proper object of household rule is the virtuous character of one's wife and children, not the management of slaves or the acquisition of property.
 Rule over the slaves is despotic, rule over children kingly, and rule over one's wife political (except there is no rotation in office).
-Aristotle questions whether it is sensible to speak of the "virtue" of a slave and whether the "virtues" of a wife and children are the same as those of a man before saying that because the city must be concerned that its women and children be virtuous, the virtues that the father should instill are dependent upon the regime and so the discussion must turn to what has been said about the best regime.
+Aristotle questions whether it is sensible to speak of the "virtue" of a slave and whether the "virtues" of a wife and children are the same as those of a man.
+He thinks that such people have their own sort of virtues, though not the same set as those of free men, and that even to the extent that they have virtues with the same names as those of free men, they mean somewhat different things.

 Book II

 Book II examines various views concerning the best regime.
-It opens with an analysis of the regime presented in Plato's Republic (2.
-1–5), holding that communal share of property between the guardians will increase rather than decrease dissensions, and sharing of wives and children will destroy natural affection.
+It opens with an analysis of the regime presented in Plato's Republic.
+Aristotle maintains that, contrary to Plato's assertions, communal share of property between the guardians will increase rather than decrease dissensions, and sharing of wives and children will destroy natural affection.
 He concludes that common sense is against this arrangement for good reason, and claims that experiment shows it to be impractical.
-Next, an analysis of the regime presented in Plato's Laws (2.
-6).
-Aristotle then discusses the systems presented by two other philosophers, Phaleas of Chalcedon (2.
-7) and Hippodamus of Miletus (2.
-8).
+He next analyzes the regime presented in Plato's Laws.
+Aristotle then discusses the systems presented by two other philosophers, Phaleas of Chalcedon (who promoted methods of enforcing wealth egalitarianism) and Hippodamus of Miletus (who had detailed plans for utopian communities).